 During a well-child checkup your child or teen will have a complete physical exam as well as time to discuss and address topics not included during sick child visits, these topics include:

 - Blood lead screening.

-- Developmental screening.
+- Developmental and behavioral health screening.

 - Eating or sleeping problems.